The entryway of your house is both the first thing people see and the worst clutter catcher. Here are some ideas to fix it.

 The trick to these rules will most definitely be a nagging momma until they are habits.

 But I did decide to label the hooks (because I do love labeling things!).
-Each of us got two hooks, which left two extra.
+Each of us have two hooks, which leaves two extra.

 One of the extras was given to the dog for her harness and leash.

 The other one is just empty.
 We can use it for guests, or maybe extra winter gear.
 For now, it’s just empty, which is fine by me.

 Before I labeled the hooks yesterday, they looked like this:

 It’s not terrible.
 Not nearly as terrible as it can get during the winter, especially, but it was a jumble of coats and jackets and bags and things.

 This is what it looks like now that I labeled hooks, hung only what could fit on the two hooks for each person, and put the rest away in closets.